HuMI-Group/HuMITools/README.md

 The .json is a file created during training and again saved after closing the GUI.
 It will save your latest settings so that you can easily continue your training or prediction another time.

-## Tool layout
-1. Grey: General settings you need for trianing and prediction
-2. Red: Settings for training.
-3. Blue: Predict-button and data folder, containing images, for prediciton.
-4. Yellow: Defined output folder, which includes temp folder, settings (.json) and trained model (.pt).
-5. Green: Data folder for training containing images and labels.

 ![A screenshot of the app](./assets/gui_screenshot.png)